1944 (film): Production

-The first part of filming took place in October 2013 till the Easter break of 2014.
+The first part of filming took place from October 2013 till the Easter break of 2014.
 It then continued at the start of the summer of 2014 where filming also took place at the Sinimäed Hills.

 The film was funded by the Estonian Film Institute, the Estonian Ministry of Defence, the Cultural Endowment of Estonia and private investments.

 Overall 4 original soviet T-34 tanks in running condition were used during the production.
-1 was borrowed from Finland war museum, 2 were borrowed from private museums from Finland.
-The 4th tank was borrowed from Eesti vabadusvõitluse muuseum/Estonian freedomfighting museum.
-If a viewer is eagle-eyed then one can spot that based on the shape of one tank's wheels it could be determined that this tank was made either in 1945 or 1946 when wheel shape got slightly modified compared to original design.
+One was borrowed from Finland war museum, two from private museums in Finland.
+The 4th tank was borrowed from Eesti vabadusvõitluse muuseum/Estonian freedom fighting museum.
+Eagle-eyed viewers can spot, based on the shape of one tank's wheels, that it was made either in 1945 or 1946, when wheel shape got slightly modified compared to the original design.

-For battle scenes 3 additional tank props were used which were blown up during filming.
+For battle scenes, three additional tank props were used which were blown up during filming.

 Reception

 On the film aggregation website IMDb, 1944 has a weighted average score of 7.5/10, based on votes from 1,005 users.

 The film has been banned in the Russian Federation.